jakehilton/netconnectionsmart/README.md

 * enctyped: used if you want to force the use of an encrypted connection (rtmp(t)e)
 * force_tunneling: used if you don't ever want to attempt rtmp connections
 * reconnect_count_limit: specify the max amount of reconnect attempts are made.
 Default is 10.
+* sequential_connect: a boolean to enable or disable the sequential connect approach.
+By default it is disabled.
+This will try a connection one at a time and wait for a failure prior to trying the next type in the sequence.
 * shotgun_connect: a boolean to enable or disable the shotgun approach.
 By default it is enabled.
 * portArray: an array containing ports in the order they should be tried.
 By default is it [443,80,1935]

 It has an event,MSG_EVT, that fires to notify the user of an event in the class.

 If you are experiencing issues with proxies you can try setting the proxyType="best" as this will attempt to use a different connect method if normal attempts fail.

+If you are using this in a mobile IOS Air project I would highly suggest enabling sequential_connect.